11 min read

 This information about the apps most frequently used says a lot about the features that users value most.

-In 2022 and on, these categories will be the most essential for businesses to optimize in their apps to stay ahead of future trends:
+In the coming years, these categories will be the most essential for businesses to optimize in their apps to stay ahead of future trends:

 Performance is a key issue in a competitive mobile application development industry.

 Apps that are not only well-made, but which install quickly, load promptly, and are free of bugs are the ones that will become (and stay) competitive in the coming years.

 While it’s common knowledge that users prioritize high-performing apps, businesses should know that app stores do as well.
 Apps that load quickly and receive frequent updates appear sooner in an app store’s search results, which has a direct impact on your app’s profitability.

 Online and offline user engagement was a key factor in an app’s success in 2021.